You know those things that take you right back to Momma’s? The smells. The sounds.

 I didn’t realize how special of a blessing that was or that it even was a blessing until much later in life.
 Not many people get to live in the same house their entire childhood.
 Even less get to make as many memories as I did with my mom, dad and two older sisters there.
 It was like our own little fort.
 Three sides of the property were typically walls of corn fields with only the road frontage to connect us to the rest of the world.
 Life happened there.
 So fast.
 Yet, so slow.

-That’s my long answer for why I started Back at Momma’s Antiques.
+That’s my long-winded answer for why I started Back at Momma’s Antiques; a small antique booth located inside The Chartreuse Barn in Thomasville, NC.
 Everything I decorate my house with has to have meaning and a story.
 I’ve never wanted the cookie-cutter, box-store bought decor.
-I’d rather have roadside picks, barn finds and dumpster dive pulls fill my home.
+I’d rather have roadside picks and barn finds fill my home.
 The dirtier and rustier, the richer the story.

 If you treasure the memories you make while shopping and the stories you inherit with the purchase of my pieces, I will be forever happy with the work I do.